savonet/book/installation.md

 ### Playlists

-- `ocaml-xmlplaylist`: support for XML-based playlist formats.
+- `ocaml-xmlplaylist`: support for playlist formats based on XML.

 ### Video